-Pros: Definitive income planning is possible without suffering the lowered spousal payouts associated with other annuities.
+Pros: Defined benefit income planning is possible without sacrificing excess principal to acquire joint life income streams and lower payouts associated with other annuities.

 Cons: If you need to liquidate a Secondary Market Annuity, it is possible but it may be costly to re-market the payment stream.

 Analysis: Devote only that portion of your assets that you can safely set aside in a fixed and long term investment.
-Deal with liquidity with other assets.
-Also, the use of a servicing company may create options in the future to facilitate liquidity.
+While a payment stream can be re-sold or transferred, market rates at the time of sale would determine the value.